xrf/thesis/src/angular-momentum-coupling.md

 The primary motivation of the tool is to eliminate human errors that commonly occur in angular momentum algebra and improve the speed of such derivations.
 To achieve this, the diagram offers a special *reduction mode* that, when activated, *ensures that all of the user’s diagrammatic manipulations preserve equality*.
 The user modifies the diagram through various gestures and clicks of the mouse cursor.
 The program is responsible for enforcing the diagrammatic rules, including orthogonal relations, cutting rule, various phase rules, etc.

 The program comes with a separate *input tool* for writing angular momentum expressions, without which the user would have to manually draw angular momentum diagrams node by node – a tedious and error-prone process.
 The input tool provides fast means of describing coupling coefficients in text, reducing the room for human error.
-As an example, the scalar Pandya transformation coefficient is described by the following input:
+As an example, the Pandya transformation coefficient for spherical scalars is described by the following input:

 ```
 rel (p + q) (r + s)
 rec (p - s) (r - q)
 ```

-Here, `rel` is used to *relate* two angular momenta, whereas `rec` does the same but also includes a $1 / \jweight{j}^2$ factor.
-In contrast, the spherical Pandya transformation coefficient is described by
+Here, `rel` equates the two angular momenta `p + q` and `r + s`.
+The `rec` equates the two angular momenta `p - s` and `r - q` but also includes an extra $1 / \jweight{j}_{p s}^2$ factor.
+The plus sign in `p + q` denotes the usual CG coupling
+$$\langle p, q | pq \rangle = \langle j_p m_p j_q m_q | j_{pq} m_{pq} \rangle$$
+whereas the minus sign in `p - s` denotes coupling with the second angular momentum time-reversed:
+$$\langle p, \check{s} | ps \rangle = (-)^{j_s - m_s} \langle j_p, m_p, j_s, -m_s | j_{ps}, m_{ps} \rangle$$
+After providing this input to the tool, the corresponding 6-j diagram can be rapidly derived along with the associated phases and factors.

+As another example, the Pandya transformation coefficient for a spherical tensor $\hat{A}^{j_A}_{m_A}$ is described by

 ```
 wet (p + q) A (r + s)
 wet (p - s) A (r - q)
 ```

-Here, `wet` denotes the use of the Wigner–Eckart coupling.
-After inputting either of these, the respective 6-j or 9-j diagrams can be rapidly derived along with the associated phases and factors.
+Here, `wet` denotes the use of the Wigner–Eckart coupling and the central `A` variable is the rank $j_A$ of the spherical tensor.
+After providing this input, one can quickly derive the corresponding 9-j diagram with the associated phases and factors.

-The tool is written in a mixture of JavaScript, HTML, and CSS and can therefore run in any modern Internet browser, accessible to any desktop platform.
-An online version is provided, but the user may equally well run the code on their own machine with the appropriate setup.
-It utilizes SVG technology to display diagrams, which makes it straightforward to export diagrams as editable vector images.
-These images are suitable for use in literature, as we have done in this work.
+The tool is a web application written in a combination of JavaScript, HTML, and CSS.
+It can therefore run in any modern Internet browser and is accessible to users on most desktop platforms.
+An online version is available for immediate use, but the user can also run the application on their own machine with the appropriate setup.
+It utilizes SVG technology to display diagrams, making it straightforward to export diagrams as vector images, suitable for use in literature as we have done in this work.

 We will not attempt to explain the usage of the program here, as that information will very likely become out of date as the program evolves.
 Interested users are advised to read the official documentation for usage information.